DecentralizedDerivatives/DRCT_standard/README.md

  * Admin_6_deploy_and_update_oracle.js – Allows the owner to deploy a new oracle and update an existing factory with that new oracle in the event the factory’s oracle becomes deprecated (the API becomes unusable) and another oracle is already deployed.
  * Admin_7_contract_setup.js – Allows the owner to deploy DRCT tokens for given start date
  * Admin_8_new_swap_contract.js – Deploys a new swap contract.
  * Admin_9_funding_oracles.js – Funds the oracle contracts.
-DDA contracts currently use the Oraclize service to get Bitcoin and Ethereum prices.
+Daxia contracts currently use the Oraclize service to get Bitcoin and Ethereum prices.
 The oracle contracts have to be funded so these can pay the Oraclize fees.
  * Daily_1_OracleQuery_db.js – Submits the Oraclize queries to get USD prices for Bitcoin and Ethereum.
  * Daily_2_oracle_check_db.js – Displays the prices reported by the Oraclize queries.
  * Daily_3_forcepay.js – Pays out the swap to the current short and long token holders.